Witch-hue/Monster-Marker/README.md

+Original Author Seren, Updated and upkept by Witch

 # monster-marker
 A Tera Proxy module that alerts you when an Event Mob is on your characters vicinity.

 Spawns a Loot beam (Vergos head) next to event mob.

 Currently working on Santas (patch 88 NA)

-Oringal Author Seren, Updated and upkept by Witch

 ## Updates